jack17529/Smart-Doors/README.md

 # Smart-Doors

 Run it using -> py -2 becuase it's a Python2 project.
+If you have both version of Python installed.

 ## License & copyright